-In this grammar, line 1 is the JSGF version, while line 2 specifies the grammar name of the grammar file.
-Line 3 is a rule named "<address>" defines the ADDRESS class.
+In this file, line 1 is the JSGF version, and line 2 specifies the grammar name of the grammar file.
+Line 3 is a rule named "<address>" defines the "ADDRESS" class.
 The preceding address names of this rule is the low-frequency part, while the posterior part are the unseen address names that we add according to our need.